samgould2/PEGG/src/docs/quickstart.rst

 (2) Reference Genome
 ~~~~~~~~~~~~~~~~~~~~~

 And now let's load in the reference genome.
-I suggest using the codeblock below if you're using GrCh37 as a reference file.
+I suggest using the codeblock below if you're using GrCh37 or GrCh38 as a reference file.
 Otherwise, the format needs to be as follows:

 - **records** = a list containing the chromosome sequences (preferably parsed by SeqIO).